 Day 5.
 Travel by private boat along the Bosphorus, the historic and beautiful strait that divides Europe from Asia.
 Enjoy superb views of Istanbul and the villas and castles of its suburbs.
-We visit the Sadberk Hanim Museum, a private mansion museum with artefacts from across the span of Anatolian civilisation, and also Beylerbeyi Palace, an imperial summer residence during the late Ottoman era.
+We visit the Sadberk Hanim Museum, a private mansion museum with artefacts from across the span of Anatolian civilisation, and in the afternoon by boat to the Naval Museum with its impressive collection of imperial caiques.

 Day 6.
-The grounds of the Dolmabahce Palace lead to the Naval Museum with its impressive collection of imperial caiques.
-In the afternoon, the recently renovated Archaeological Museum presents an outstanding collection of ancient art and artefacts, Hellenistic and Roman sculpture.
-The collections deserve time for guided and independent study, and will be appreciated all the more in the context of the sites visited during the week.
+The recently renovated Archaeological Museum presents an outstanding collection of ancient art and artefacts, Hellenistic and Roman sculpture.
+The collections deserve time both for guided and independent study.
+The afternoon is free.